moxleybg/mlbhistorical/readme.md

 ### Analysis of Subplot Data
 - Looking at these figures, we can see that home runs and strikeouts went up for hitters while innings pitched, complete games, and shutouts went down for pitchers.
 - These are interesting stats because we can also see that runs scored did not change by much.
 - This means that the game is changing in terms of the product we see on the field.
-However the results are not changing.
+Less balls are being put in play which leads to less defensive plays being made.
+This has been one of the main compaints made by baseball purists.
+They argue that the game is worse because of the increase in strikeouts.
+Analytics people will be quick to point out that runs have been constant and therefore, the game hasn't been made worse.
+I can see it from both sides.
 Pitchers and hitters have been in a battle for over 140 years, but they have always found a way to respond to the adjustments the other side is making.
+This is how runs have remained relatively contstant.
+I would tend to agree with the purists that the game is less visually appealing because less balls are being put in play.
 ### Tableau Visualization
 I used Tableau to create this graph that combines the previous subplots.
 ![New Chart](Images/tbl.png)